aneilbaboo/replayer/README.md

 - `includeHeaderNames`, `headerWhitelist`, `includeCookieNames`, `cookieWhitelist`: detailed in a later section.
 - 'debug': Useful for debugging the requests when there is a cache miss.
-If fixtures are recorded with debug mode true, Sepia will additionally save all the incoming requests  as '.request' files.
+If fixtures are recorded with debug mode true, replayer will additionally save all the incoming requests  as '.request' files.
 Furthermore, in case of a cache miss, during playback, it will attempt to compare the the missing request(.missing), against all the available saved requests(.requests)